leonardo-toffalini/hexapawn/README.md

 A player wins if either:
 1. The opponent has no pieces left.
-2. THe opponent has no moves left and it's their turn to move.
+2. The opponent has no moves left and it's their turn to move.
 3. One of their pawns has reached the last rank.